-Changes of Assumptions: In 2020 and 2019, there were no changes.
+Changes of Assumptions: No changes for 2019-2022.
 In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
 There were no changes in the discount rate in 2018.
 In 2017, the accounting discount rate reduced from 7.65 percent to 7.15 percent.
 In 2016, there were no changes.
 In 2015, amounts reported reflect an adjustment of the discount rate from 7.5 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense.)
 In 2014, amount reported were based on the 7.5 percent discount rate.

 (1) Historical information is required only for measurement for which GASB 68 is applicable.
-Fiscal Year 2015 was the first year of implementation, therefore only six years are shown.
+Fiscal Year 2015 was the first year of implementation, therefore only seven years are shown.